-Hobbiton New Zealand – Movie Set Tour Of The Shire
+Hobbiton New Zealand – The Shire Movie Set Tour

-Hobbiton village was filmed on green farmlands in the North Island, and fans will be thrilled to know that they’ve kept the entire movie set from the Shire intact for people to tour.
+Hobbiton village was filmed on green farmlands in the North Island of New Zealand, and fans will be thrilled to know that they’ve kept the entire movie set from the Shire intact for people to tour.

 What Is Hobbiton?